Braden++

 cmd /c "..\vs-install\VC\Auxiliary\Build\vcvars64.bat >nul && set"

 This outputs all the environment variables from the script’s context as pairs of key=value.
-From here, we can pipe this into ForEach-Object and extract the relevant key-value pairs.
+We can pipe this into ForEach-Object and extract the relevant key-value pairs.

 cmd /c "..\vs-install\VC\Auxiliary\Build\vcvars64.bat >nul && set" |